 Note 1: Pathological grade must not be blank.

+Note 2: There is a preferred grading system for this schema.
+If the clinical grade given uses the preferred grading system and the pathological grade does not use the preferred grading system, do not record the clinical grade in the path grade field.

+Example: Breast biopsy, invasive ductal carcinoma, Nottingham grade 2.
+Lumpectomy, invasive ductal carcinoma, nuclear grade 3

+Clinical grade would be coded as G2 (code 2) since Nottingham is the preferred grading system

+Pathological grade would be coded as C, per the Coding Guidelines for Generic Grade Categories

 Note 2: Assign the highest grade from the primary tumor.
 If the clinical grade is the highest grade identified, use the grade that was identified during the clinical time frame for both the clinical grade and the pathological grade.
 (This follows the AJCC rule that pathological time frame includes all of the clinical time frame information plus information from the resected specimen.)

+This rule only applies when the behavior for the clinical and the pathological diagnoses are the same OR the clinical diagnosis is malignant, and the pathological diagnosis is in situ

+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 If a resection is done of a primary tumor and there is no grade documented from the surgical resection, use the grade from the clinical workup

 If a resection is done of a primary tumor and there is no residual cancer, use the grade from the clinical workup